 In this case, the novel’s situation- a Brooklyn gangster snapped by an amateur photographer having lunch with an actress at a café when said gangster was supposed to be behind bars- was based on an actual incident that had occured in Los Angeles several years earlier.

-That, too, had a real life counterpart.
-On the night of April 16, 1944, residents of Coldwater Canyon blocked the road leading to a hilltop mansion at 9100 Haven Drive, telling the 25-30 cars headed up there that way that the place was going to be raided and names of patrons were wanted for evidence.
+That scene, too, had a real-life counterpart.
+On the night of April 16, 1944, residents of Coldwater Canyon blocked the road leading to a hilltop mansion at 9100 Haven Drive, telling the 25-30 cars headed up there that the place was going to be raided and names of patrons were wanted for evidence.
 The cars turned back.

 The Mediterranean revival mansion had been built in 1937 for Frederick F. Payne.
 On March 22, 1944, Mrs. Payne leased the property to a young woman, Helen Ann “Toni” Hughes and others.
 Neighbors soon began to complain of noise and traffic due to the house being used as an all-night club.
 They complained to the LAPD but the police said there wasn’t enough evidence to take action.
 They contacted D.A.
 Fred Howser, who passed the buck, saying it was a police matter.
 Frustrated by the lack of official response, residents took matters into their own hands that April night.
 Several residents said they had been threatened with violence.
 One, composer Sam Coslow, reported that a would-be patron had singled him out, threatening “I’m going to ‘take care’ of you Sam.
 We’re going to have a little party for you Sam.”

 Although not identified as such at the time, the club was run by Mickey Cohen, using Hughes, Roger K. Leonard, and others as fronts.